January 18, 2022

 Today, law n° 2010-1609 of December 22, 2010 known as the Béteille law goes further by widening the access to information of the judicial officer in charge of enforcement and holder of an enforceable title, by allowing him to obtain information directly from the third parties who hold it without going through the President of the Court.

-Thus, the administrations of the State, the regions, the departments and the municipalities, the companies conceded or controlled by the State, the regions, the departments and the municipalities, the public establishments or organizations controlled by the administrative authority must communicate to the bailiff in charge of enforcement, holder of an enforceable title, the information they hold allowing the debtor's address to be determined, the identity and address of his employer or any third-party debtor or custodian of liquid or payable sums and the composition of its real estate assets, to the exclusion of any other information, without being able to oppose professional secrecy.
+Thus, the administrations of the State, the regions, the departments and the communes, the companies conceded or controlled by the State, the regions, the departments and the communes, the public establishments or bodies controlled by the administrative authority must communicate to the judicial officer in charge of the enforcement, holder of an enforcement order, the information they hold allowing the determination of the debtor's address, the identity and address of his employer or any third party debtor or depositary of liquid or payable sums and the composition of his real estate assets, to the exclusion of any other information, without being able to invoke professional secrecy.
 (Article L 152-1 of the Code of Civil Enforcement Procedures).

 However, this information is strictly limited to the legal framework.
 They may only be used to the extent necessary for the performance of the title(s) for which they were requested.
 It is in particular forbidden for the judicial officer to communicate them to a third party (Cass.
 Civ.
 1ère, March 22, 2012, n° 10-25811) or to combine them in a personal file.

-“The address belongs to privacy.
-When the interest in knowing the address without the consent or even against the opposition of the person is of less value than the protection of privacy, the latter prevails.
+"The address belongs to the private life.
+When the interest in knowing the address without the consent or even against the opposition of the person is of lesser value than the protection of privacy, the latter prevails."
 (CA Toulouse, ch. soc.
 4, sect.
-1, September 25, 2015, n° 13/01895: JurisData n° 2015-021972)
+1, 25 Sept.
+2015, n° 13/01895: JurisData n° 2015-021972)

 The CADA believes that the merchant's home address should be concealed: